-We emphasize that this extension is non-portable.
-Other implementations of the R6RS may not provide anything comparable to Larceny's -path option.
+We emphasize that these extensions are non-portable.
+Other implementations of the R7RS or R6RS may not provide anything comparable to Larceny's -path option or LARCENY_LIBPATH environment variable.
 Even if they do, their mappings from library names to file names may be incompatible with Larceny's.